Key Health Coverage Definitions

 A statement from a health plan or insurance company sent to a group member who files a claim giving specific details about how and why benefits payments were or were not made.
 It summarizes the charges submitted and processed, the amount allowed, the amount paid, and the member balance, if any.

-Guarantee Issue Amount (GI)
+Guaranteed Issue Amount

 The amount of life insurance an insurance company is willing to issue without evidence of insurability (proof of good health).